-Tweet at and write to your representatives calling for them to pass key legislation.
+Tweet at and write to your Representatives and Senators calling for them to pass key legislation.

-Please write to your congressman/woman (Find your Senators and Representatives), Congressman Jeb Hensarling, Chairman, House Committee on Financial Services, and/or members of the Task Force to Investigate Terrorism Financing of the House Committee on Financial Services, to urge passage of bipartisan legislation recently reintroduced to address the problem of corporate anonymity.
+Please write to your congressman/woman (Find your Senators and Representatives) to urge passage of bipartisan legislation recently reintroduced to address the problem of corporate anonymity.

 Copy and paste the message below and email it to your representative or to the key individuals named above.

-This should be stopped.
-It is now time for Congress to act and pass bills to require the collection, maintenance and updating of beneficial ownership information on legal entities for law enforcement purposes.
+We urge you to pass bills now pending to require the collection, maintenance and updating of beneficial ownership information on legal entities for law enforcement purposes.